Jeznar/GitRepo/Work_Log.md

 23.03.21 Updates shapeshift for changeling and vampire to present a dialog and update the token and tokenname when a change is needed.
 This might have been better done with a warpgate morph???

+23.03.22 Added getActiveEffect to library.
+This one checks multiple times for effect (if so configured by options) and allows various searches.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)